Super typhoon Rai slams into Philippines | DW | 16.12.2021

 Typhoon Rai made landfall in the Philippines on Thursday, bringing with it sustained winds of up to 195 kilometers (120 miles) an hour.

-Thousands of people fled their homes in advance of the storm, which the weather bureau has warned could cause "heavy to very heavy damage to structures," as well as severe flooding and landslides.
-Scores of flights have been canceled and dozens of ports temporarily closed.
+Nearly 100,000 people fled their homes in advance of the storm, which the weather bureau has warned could cause "heavy to very heavy damage to structures," as well as severe flooding and landslides.
+Scores of flights have been canceled and dozens of ports temporarily closed, stranding some 4,000 passengers and ferry and cargo ship workers.

 "This monster storm is frightening and threatens to hit coastal communities like a freight train," said Alberto Bocanegra, head of the International Federation of Red Cross and Red Crescent Societies in the Philippines.